ciphermenial/ciphermenial.github.io/_posts/2026-04-01-ipv6-incus-opnsense.md

 I luckily purchased an Aoostar N1 Pro mini PC in October last year (2025) for AUD$220.
 This was a steal considering it comes with 12GB memory, 2x2.5gb Intel NICs, and a 256GB M.2 SSD.
 It's sad that you can't buy these anymore because they are a fatastic little device for OPNsense.

 ## IPv6 on OPNsense
-First part is configuring the WAN interface.
+There is nothing special about configuring this on OPNsense.
+The only bit that is different to the current [documentaion](https://docs.opnsense.org/manual/ipv6.html) on configuring

+### WAN Configuration